apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/withtimestamps.md

 If each element has a chronological number, these numbers can be used as a [logical clock](https://en.wikipedia.org/wiki/Logical_clock).
-These numbers have to be converted to a *"seconds"* equivalent, which can be especially important depending on your windowing and late data rules.
+These numbers have to be converted to a _"seconds"_ equivalent, which can be especially important depending on your windowing and late data rules.

-{{< highlight py >}}
+{{< highlight language="py" py="sdks/python/apache_beam/examples/snippets/transforms/elementwise/withtimestamps.py"
+  notebook="examples/notebooks/documentation/transforms/python/elementwise/withtimestamps" >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/transforms/elementwise/withtimestamps.py" withtimestamps_logical_clock >}}
 {{< /highlight >}}